 Hola todos, We hope everyone is enjoying their holiday weekend and got at least one day off from work.

-We just returned from a three days at the coast, taking a break from our adventures in a holiday-weekend beach town called Isla Negra.
+We just returned from three days at the coast, taking a break from our adventures in a holiday-weekend beach town called Isla Negra.
 The town has the museum and home of Pablo Neruda, the famous Chilean poet and eccentric.
 Quite interesting and beautiful.

-Santiago is beautiful (mostly because of the fact that we haven’t seen any of the so called smog that usually blankets the city).
+Santiago is beautiful (mostly because of the fact that we haven’t seen any of the so-called smog that usually blankets the city).
 There are numerous city parks, museums and statues.
 We visited a very old winery, Viña Cousiño Macul, close to the heart of the city.
 Wine is super cheap here and very good.

 The residents of Santiago and most of Chile, are very friendly and very nice dressers, lots of Spanish and European influence, much different than the poorer countries to the north.

 We are enjoying the big supermarkets and endless choices while shopping.
 Plus a travel agent that is helpful, we changed our flight out of Buenos Aires to Dec.
 11, allowing us more time in Chile.